 If you apply and qualify for Extra Help, you should check to make sure that the Part D plan you are enrolled in is available to you for zero premium (known as a “benchmark” plan).
 Only a subset of stand-alone Part D drug plans qualify as premium-free for enrollees receiving Extra Help in each area.
 All people receiving Extra Help can select any plan offered in their area, but if you are receiving Extra Help and you enroll in a non-benchmark plan, you must pay some portion of your chosen plan’s monthly premium.
 If you are not currently in a benchmark plan, you can switch plans when you become eligible for Extra Help.
-You can compare your plan options and enroll in a drug plan by going to the Medicare Plan Finder, a searchable tool on the Medicare.gov website, or by calling 1-800-MEDICARE (1-800-633-4227).
+You can compare your plan options and enroll in a drug plan by going to the Medicare coverage comparison website, a searchable tool on the Medicare.gov website, or by calling 1-800-MEDICARE (1-800-633-4227).
 You can also contact the State Health Insurance Assistance Program (SHIP) in your state.
 SHIPs offer local, personalized counseling and assistance to people with Medicare and their families.
 You can call 877-839-2675 to get the phone number for the SHIP in your state.